dagger/dagger/docs/learn/1005-what_is_cue.md

 Definitions themselves are _not_ exported to final output.
 To get concrete output, we&rsquo;ve declared that the field `Bob` _is_ a `#Person`, and using the _single_ `&` (not the same as logical AND via `&&`!) we _unified_ the `#Person` definition with an object whose _concrete values satisfy the constraints_ defined by that definition.

-You can think of _definitions_ as a logical set of related _constraints_ and a _schema_ as a larger collective of contraints, not all of which need to be definitions.
+You can think of _definitions_ as a logical set of related _constraints_ and a _schema_ as a larger collective of constraints, not all of which need to be definitions.

 [Try it in the CUE playground](https://cuelang.org/play/?id=S-c7N0EZsYN#cue@export@yaml) and experiment with making fields optional via `?` with values both defined and not defined to see.